“What equipment do I need to start CrossFit in a garage gym?”

 You can make one from instructions you will find online or buy a wood or metal box.

-We are also seeing more D1 style gyms go to all foam plyo boxes to save their athletes from injuries hitting their shins on the wood boxes.
+We are also seeing more D1 style gyms go to all foam plyo boxes, or padded boxes, to save their athletes from injuries hitting their shins on the wood boxes.
 This is up to you, but if you train a lot of box jumps, you might want to invest in one that won’t tear you up if you miss or trip.

-One of the most under used pieces of equipment out there, this is a great piece of equipment.
-Here are some options: CFF Glute Ham Developer GHD – This is the lowest price GHD without sacrificing all quality.
+One of the most under utilized pieces of equipment out there is the GHD, which sands for Glute Ham Developer.
+Here are some options: CFF Glute Ham Developer GHD —this is the lowest price GHD without sacrificing a ton of quality.
 Legend Standard GHD – This is a good GHD with 3X3″ tube steel construction.
 This GHD ships already built which costs a little more.

 Sorinex M2 GHD – This GHD has been getting good reviews.
 Probably the best GHD in the $500-$600 price range.
 Made in the USA and is by far the sturdiest of all the GHD’s mentioned here

 York GHD – This is a well built GHD with roller pads.
 The York Barbell Glute Ham Developer is a good commercial GHD for the price.